 I absolutely love fulfilling people's publishing dreams; I have also dreamed for decades of being an author myself.
 With one novel awaiting its birth, and another five in my head, I never imagined my first solo publication would be a memoir of my mom and me.
-Losing her on this Earthly plane when she was still so young was definitely not in our plan, but having her stardust surround me in writing our Gilmore Girls–like story has been a gift like no other—and I am immensely humbled and grateful that R&L has now been recognized with two notable indie book awards.
+Losing her on this Earthly plane when she was still so young was definitely not in our plan, but having her stardust surround me in writing our Gilmore Girls–like story has been a gift like no other—and I am immensely humbled and grateful that R&L has now been recognized with three notable indie book awards.

 As for my personal life, I have been with my soul mate, Dana—who is the best playmate I could have asked for—for twenty-two years.
-We live a quiet life on Whidbey Island in Washington state with our Maine Coon Kitty, Sienna Skye, whom we rescued in 2020, and scads of birds, deer, and squirrels that roam our property.
+We live a quiet life on Whidbey Island in Washington state with our Maine Coon Kitty, Sierra Luna, whom we rescued in 2022, and scads of birds, deer, and squirrels that roam our property.

 (Short List of) Favorite Books: